Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 ## What's next

-* Learn how to [serialize third-party classes](third-party-classes.md) with custom serializers.
 * Discover how to [transform JSON structure](serialization-transform-json.md) by modifying the JSON element tree instead of creating a custom serializer.
 * Learn about [alternative and custom serialization formats](alternative-serialization-formats.md) to implement format-specific representations for your data.